Providing funding to community groups

-The TRY Perpetual Energy Fund (PEF) raises funds from donations that are reinvested in community projects around Yack to increase energy efficiency, generate renewable electricity and for storage.
+The TRY Perpetual Energy Fund (PEF) raises funds from donations that are then reinvested in community projects around Yackandandah to increase energy efficiency, generate renewable electricity and for storage.
 Loans are repaid from the savings made on electricity bills and the Fund is perpetuated for community sustainability projects.

-The first project was with Yackandandah Health Service (YHS).
-In 2015, TRY raised $5,000, which was loaned to YHS for the energy efficiency improvements.
-The connection of a 90kW solar-panel system at Yackandandah Health Service (YHS) replacement of 276 light fittings with low maintenance LED lights.
-These energy efficiency measures are just the start of a program to revolutionise energy use on site.
+The first project was with the Yackandandah Health Service (YHS) in 2015.
+TRY raised $5,000, which was loaned to YHS for energy efficiency improvements.
+As part of the connection of a 90kW solar-panel system at the health service (YHS), 276 lights were replaced with low maintenance LED lights.
+These energy efficiency measures were just the start of a program to revolutionise energy use on site.
 Modelling is underway to map improvements to air conditioning and hot water systems, as well as a broader goal to reduce waste across the facility.

-As a community we are taking the generation of electricity into our own hands, your contribution will underwrite the Yackandandah Energy Transformation – with a plan to reduce our carbon emissions, lower energy costs and inspire a new local economy.
+Any donations to TRY will help the renewable energy transition – with a plan to reduce our carbon emissions, lower energy costs and inspire a new local economy.

 Your donation will help further community solar installations around our town!
 So, please dig deep to help our vibrant, progressive and passionate community achieve its goal of becoming 100% renewable.
 Your grandkids will thank you for TRY’ing.